TGV: Milestones

-The TGV was the world's third commercial and standard gauge high-speed train service, after Japan's Shinkansen, which connected Tokyo and Osaka from 1 October 1964, and Britain's InterCity 125 on main lines such as the East Coast Main Line, which entered service in 1976.
+The TGV (1981) was the world's second commercial and the fastest standard gauge high-speed train service, after Japan's Shinkansen, which connected Tokyo and Osaka from 1 October 1964.
+It was a commercial success.

-A modified TGV test train holds the world speed record for conventional trains.
+A TGV test train holds the world speed record for conventional trains.
 On 3 April 2007 a modified TGV POS train reached 574.8 km/h under test conditions on the LGV Est between Paris and Strasbourg.
 The line voltage was boosted to 31 kV, and extra ballast was tamped onto the permanent way.
-The train beat the 1990 world speed record of 515.3 km/h, set by a similarly shortened train (two power cars and three passenger cars), along with unofficial records set during weeks preceding the official record run.
+The train beat the 1990 world speed record of 515.3 km/h, set by a similarly TGV, along with unofficial records set during weeks preceding the official record run.
 The test was part of an extensive research programme by Alstom.

 In 2007, the TGV was the world's fastest conventional scheduled train: one journey's average start-to-stop speed from Champagne-Ardenne Station to Lorraine Station is 279.3 km/h.